exercism/python/exercises/concept/locomotive-engineer/.docs/hints.md

 ## 1. Create a list of all wagons

-- Multiple arguments in a function can be packed with the `*` operator.
+- Multiple arguments in the function parameters can be packed with the `*args` operator.

 ## 2. Fix list of wagons